Eunchan-Koh/2DPlatformerHorrorGame/README.md

 Hence, I decided to leave this project for now and concentrate on other projects first.

 What I worked at:
 Using cc0 images I found from one of the game development sites, I made the maps, character animation and other systems in this game.
+However, I didnot draw/created any of the images used in this game.

 !the background music is a BGM from the game called "Ender Lilies"!
 I do not own any rights with the music.